glynawe/Vanilla/kete.md

 A module's *global names* are the names of all its definitions.

 \[In Ocaml interfaces are called *module types*, in Standard ML interfaces are called *signatures*.
-Vanilla functors are *generative*; i.e. if two modules are made from the same functor then the abstract types that they contain are not equivalent.
-Vanilla modules are not *translucent*; if a concrete type definition is given inside a module but the type is abstract in its public interface to a module then that type remains abstract to other modules.]
+Kete functors are *generative*; i.e. if two modules are made from the same functor then the abstract types that they contain are not equivalent.
+Kete modules are not *translucent*; if a concrete type definition is given inside a module but the type is abstract in its public interface to a module then that type remains abstract to other modules.]

 # Constants